njohnso6/nia_snakemake_class/02_generalizing_worflows/D.exercises.md

 The data for this exercise are in the data directory.
 The files A.txt, B.txt, and C.txt

+If you need a hint or want to see a solution check the Snakefile.final

 **The following exercise is for more practice but uses some features like singularity containers and a profile we haven't talked about yet. **
 Feel free to remove the resource parts parts.
 They must be done in the exercise03 folder of the exercises set, however.
 If you choose to run them, simply run `module load singularity` before running it and remove the "resources" section.